 As you’d expect of any blower pumping out 250 mph of leaf-blasting winds, the Ultra manages to handle wet leaves, twigs and material stuck in the undergrowth with commensurate ease.

 The blower/vac comes with excellent speed controls accessible through a simple but durable dial.
-More than the dial though, it is the quick release latch that users found useful, since it transitions the unit between its blower, vac and mulcher forms.
+More than the dial though, it is the quick release latch that users found useful since it transitions the unit between its blower, vac and mulcher forms.
 Since both are easily accessible without straining the arms, shifting from one to another is hardly the convoluted task it was in the heyday of the gas leaf blower.
 In fact, the Best WORX Cordless Leaf Blower makes the transition between functions effortless.

 Interestingly, the dump bag has also been “updated” to include a bottom zipper that keeps the handles from getting dressed in debris.

 - Excellent performance in all departments – blower, vac and mulcher

 - Lightweight design makes for easy operation

 - Mulch reduction ratio is impressive for unit cost and weight

 - Speed variation and conversion is a breeze

 - Cord control and bags are easily operated for hassle-free operation.

 - Intake draws in large twigs that slow down the unit.